ve6sar/Pat-ARDOP-Autoconnect/README.md

 # Pat-ARDOP-Autoconnect
-A simple Perl script that works from the out in distance attempting to make an Winlink ARDOP connection via PAT
+This script works in conjunction with KM4ACK's getardop script to make a list of ardop stations based on their distance from the users station and work outwards trying to connect to RMS stations using the PAT CLI until it is able to make a connection and pass any traffic.